Municipal Technical Assistance Program: Templates and Resources

 • Template language in red is either directly from state law or has been adapted directly from state law for insertion into the local regulatory framework and should not be altered.
 Text in black is supporting text or suggested text from best practices and examples for consideration by the municipality.

 • Footnotes are used to reference sections of general law or call the reader’s attention to specific and important information.
+In updated templates from 2023, footnotes will indicate where previously existing inconsistencies have now been corrected in the 2024 legislation.
 These templates should not be used without direct consultation of all of the associated footnotes.

-• All footnoted references refer to the amended legislation that was approved during the 2023 General Assembly session but is not yet enacted in state law.
+• All footnoted references refer to the amended legislation that was approved during the 2024 General Assembly.
+Some footnotes from the 2023 session remain, as not all inconsistencies were addressed in the 2024 legislation.

 • In some cases, the templates include bracketed text.
 Bracketed text signals the need for a municipality to provide the proper name of a local body, such as the planning board, or to add in a reference to a local regulatory section number or name.
+It should be noted that using internal references to specific sections of an ordinance or regulation are not required.
+These are provided as placeholders.
+A general reference to the source document can be made, or specific sections of state law can be used for reference if the municipality does not want to cite specific sections of local code.
 Some templates include internal references, that are bracketed, to sections within the model.
 These are represented with the model template section numbers and will need to be updated with local section references once drafted for insertion into the local regulatory framework.

 • The regulatory templates have been drafted to represent the minimum requirements necessary to update the land development regulations and zoning ordinance for compliance with the changes to the enabling legislation.
 Each municipality may have a different approach and organizational style to the regulatory documents.
-The templates can be used in whole, or in part, with the understanding that the language represented in red is required for compliance.
+The templates can be used in whole, or in part, with the understanding that the language represented in red, or in blue, if representing an update to an existing template, is required for compliance.
 Municipalities will need to determine where these current sections exist in their regulatory documents and determine how best to use the model template to amend each relevant section.
 There are policy considerations that need to be addressed in some circumstances.
 The templates attempt to identify these sections through footnotes and bracketed text where the municipality can make a determination about a certain provision.
 An example of this is deciding who the permitting authority is for minor final subdivisions and land development applications.
 The law provides that either the administrative officer or the technical review committee can be the permitting authority in this instance.
 When using such language from the template, the municipality will need to make a policy determination and draft their tailored language accordingly.

 • The templates should only be used in consultation with a municipality’s solicitor to ensure that the tailored and directly inserted language is used appropriately and in the correct location within each regulatory framework.
 These regulatory templates are not intended to be used as a direct cut and paste in all circumstances and municipal solicitors should be carefully consulted as to how the local regulations and ordinances are amended.